-Other financial assets and liabilities

-These balances are short term and as a result, carrying value is a close approximation to fair value.
+d) Other financial assets and liabilities These balances are short term and as a result, carrying value is a close approximation to fair value.

-- Management of insurance and financial risk (continued)

-- 4.2 Financial risk (continued)
+4.2 Financial risk (continued)

-- 4.2.5 Fair value hierarchy
+4.2.5 Fair value hierarchy

 IFRS 13 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
 Observable inputs reflect market data obtained from independent sources; unobservable inputs reflect the Group's market assumptions.
 These two types of inputs have created the following fair value hierarchy: